 - Rebel Leader: Micah turns into one after his imprisonment.

-- Taking the Spear: At the beginning of the film, Asham demonstrates his gratitude to Micah by taking a spear meant for Micah.
+- Taking the Bullet: At the beginning of the film, Asham demonstrates his gratitude to Micah by taking a spear meant for Micah.

 - A Taste of the Lash: Micah undergoes a bad whipping while in jail.